Ward of State Post-Production to Premiere

 Before the edit and sound could be put together, the final edit had to be colour graded.
 Colour grading is the process of altering and enhancing the colour of a motion picture, video image, or still image, electronically, photo-chemically or digitally.
 This is to ensure that the entire film has the right tones, and that shot colours and depths match up.
 For example, the range of depth of blacks might be increased, or a particular hue removed.
 This is very involved process of colouring every shot selected.
 There was over 1000 edits in the 30-minute film and took about 3 or 4 days.

 The DCP: A Digital Cinema Package (DCP) is a collection of digital files used to store and convey digital cinema audio, image, and data streams.
 A DCP is the digital equivalent of a 35mm film print.
-It is what you give to a commercial theatre so that they can screen your movie on a digital (also known as “D-Cinema”) projector.
+It is what you give to a commercial theatre so that they can screen your movie on a digital (also known as ‘D-Cinema’) projector.
 Like a 35mm print, a DCP is a worldwide standard.
-If you walk into any D-Cinema theatre, anywhere in the world, they can play your DCP without a problem.

-Once the DCP is created, it takes time to be “ingested” into the cinema’s projector, so I had to take it to the cinemas a week before the screening because checking it is crucial.
-Things can go wrong.
+Once the DCP is created, it takes time to be ‘ingested’ into the cinema’s projector.
+I was required to deliver this to the cinemas a week before the screening because checking it is crucial.
 Fortunately, all was good for the Ward of State DCP.

 Screening Ward of State: As expected, there was a lot to organise for the screening.
-It was much like inviting people to a live show, with a longer list of people to include on the complimentary list.
 Jane Wallace designed the posters and premiere screening special poster, and we had them printed and distributed.
-Tickets were sold through try booking.
-Most were free tickets, but the sales supported the cost of the hire of the theatre for the two screenings.

 Adam Tucker hosted the event as well as a brief Q&A at the conclusion of the film.
-As always, he did an amazing job.
-Most of the cast was present, as were most of the crew and team.
+Most of the cast was present, as were most of the crew and creative team.

 .

-Over 300 people attended the premiere with 200 in the first screening at 7pm (capacity) and 100 people in the second screening at 8:30 on the 10th of December 2014 at the New Farm Cinemas.
-Some of my family members (who I had never met) but that who I had connected with through making the project surprised me by attending.
-It was very exciting for everyone involved to see the final product.
+Over 300 people attended the premiere with 200 in the first screening at 7pm (capacity) and 100 people in the second screening at 8:30pm on the 10th of December 2014 at the New Farm Cinemas.
+Some of my family members (who I had never met) who I had connected with through making the project surprised me by attending.